Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 some of the bass duties on the album.
 As with the previous effort, this was produced by Quorthon and Boss.
 The Return...

 was released in May 1985 to the hordes of darkness.
 It is said that Quorthon was not entirely pleased with how the album turned

 out.
 Despite whatever inadequacies it may possess, this record further establishes the minimalist sound and grim aesthetic

-of the growing Black Metal scene.
-Where their debut displayed obvious influences, these are reduced to obscure shadows on
+of the nascent black metal scene.
+Where their debut displayed obvious influences, these are reduced to obscure shadows

 on the debut.
 The aura created here is pitch-black, much like the nocturnal abyss from which it spawned.